Logging and monitoring¶

 Ansible side.
 We do not use the bundled Prometheus daemon, and we do not rely on node_exporter from gitlab-omnibus.

 Apart from Prometheus, the role also runs a complete Thanos stack which stores the data in a S3 bucket that is automatically created by Terraform.
-Upstream usually has Grafana installed on the Monitor node, but we have split it off into a separate Grafana role.

 You can learn more about Prometheus and Thanos in the Observability Section of this document.